pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 Requires Stream Controller and Presence add-ons.

 ```
-`1$pubnub->subscribe()
-2    ->channelGroups("awesome_channel_group")
-3    ->withPresence()
-4    ->execute();
-`
+1

 ```

 ## Unsubscribe

-Unsubscribe by throwing PubNubUnsubscribeException inside status/message/presence callbacks.
-Specify channels and/or channel groups to keep the loop for others; otherwise unsubscribes from all.
+To unsubscribe, throw PubNubUnsubscribeException inside status/message/presence callbacks.
+Specify channels and/or channel groups to remove while keeping the loop for remaining subscriptions; otherwise, it unsubscribes from all.

 ### Method(s)

-To Unsubscribe from a channel use:

 ```
 `1(new PubNubUnsubscribeException())